ab316/eagleeye-microservices-learning/README.md

   * OAuth with JWT
   * Service discovery with Eureka
   * Reverse proxy with Zuul
+  * Tracing with Sleuth and Zipkin
 * Postgres Database
+* Zipkin for Distributed tracing
+* Redis for caching
+* Gitea git server for configuration repository

 ## Application
 The application consists of the following microservices